rigaya/NVEnc/NVEncC_Options.en.md

 ### --vsdir &lt;string&gt;
 Specifies vapoursynth portable directory to use.
 Supported on Windows only.

+### --vpy-assume-script-dir
+When using the vpy reader, resolves relative paths in `.vpy` against the script file's directory instead of the current working directory.

 ### --process-codepage &lt;string&gt; [Windows OS only]
 - **parameters**